deathbeds/importnb/README.md

 #### reproducibility caution with the fuzzy finder

-⚠️ fuzzy finding is not reproducible as your system will change over time. in python, "explicit is better than implicit" so defining strong fuzzy strings is best practice if you MUST use esotric names. an alternative option is to use the `importlib.import_module` machinery
+⚠️ fuzzy finding is not reproducible as your system will change over time. in python, "explicit is better than implicit" so defining strong fuzzy strings is best practice if you MUST use esoteric names. an alternative option is to use the `importlib.import_module` machinery

 [pip]: #